THERAPY FOR

 YOU DON’T HAVE TO FIGURE THIS OUT ALONE.

-If you’re here, something isn’t sitting right anymore.
-You don’t need to be falling apart to deserve support, and you don’t have to wait until things get worse to do something about it.
+If you’ve gotten this far, something isn’t sitting right anymore.
+You don’t need to be falling apart to deserve support, and you don’t need to have it all figured out — just enough curiosity to begin.

 Text on a black background reads 'Ready to see if we're a good fit!'